What Other Parents Are Reading

 In older boys and adults, phimosis can be caused by an injury to the foreskin — often due to the foreskin being forcibly retracted before it's ready — or by a bacterial infection of the foreskin or glans.
 This is called pathologic phimosis, and it can lead to recurring infections, problems while urinating (peeing), and pain during sexual intercourse.

 Keep in Mind

-In the vast majority of cases, physiologic phimosis will clear up on its own within the first few years of life, although some cases may last until a boy is in his teens.
+In most cases, physiologic phimosis will clear up on its own within the first few years of life, although some cases may last until a boy is in his teens.

-Cases of pathologic phimosis that cause pain, infection, or problems with peeing might be treated with topical medications or surgery.
+Cases of pathologic phimosis that cause pain, infection, or problems with peeing might be treated with topical medicine (medicine applied to the skin) or surgery.